surroundaustralia/cheka/README.md

 **Name** | **Description**
 --- | ---
 *shacl* | Standard SHACL validation: all the SHACL validators from all the profiles found in the profiles hierarchy are used to validate the the given data using the SHACL validator targeting (usually per class)
-*profile* | xxx
+*profile* | Validates a
 *claims* | *Not implemented yet*

 ***shacl*** is the default strategy

-Note that the strategy is applied using the `s` flag.
+Note that the strategy is applied using the `-s` flag.
 When using Cheka as a Python module, a different strategy may be applied per call to `Cheka.validate()`.

 ### Running